Benefits of using an Italian PEO & Employer of Record

 Looking at the pay, a mother has the right to an allowance equal to 80% of the salary for the entire duration of the maternity leave.
 If part of a collective labor agreement, the employee can receive more favorable allowance up to 100%.
 It is also a common practice as an employer to pay for the remaining 20%.
 More information about maternity leave in Europe can be found in this blog.

-Paternity leave (congedo di paternità): seven-day compulsory paid leave which can be taken separately and can be claimed within five months of the child's birth
+Paternity leave (congedo di paternità): 10 day full paid leave which can be taken separately and can be claimed within five months of the child's birth

 Important Italian employment benefits and topics